All About Beetles

-Beetles are truly fascinating creatures, no other insect group can boast more species than beetles do.
-There are believed to be in excess of 300,000 different species existing around the world.
+Beetles are genuinely fascinating creatures; no other insect group can boast more species than beetles do.
+There are believed to be more than 300,000 different species existing around the world.
 To put this into context, Beetles account for 20 percent of all living organisms.

-Beetles can range in size from as small as 1mm to as large as 15cm.
+Beetles can range in size from as small as 1 mm to as large as 15 cm.
 When we first think of beetles, we usually think of an entirely black insect.
-However beetles are found that are very colourful and quite beautiful.
+However, beetles are often very colorful and quite beautiful.

-Even today, new species of beetles are still being found.
-Biologists have a name for all beetles, they call them Coleoptera.
+Even today, we occasionally find new species of beetles.
+Biologists have a name for all beetles, and they call them Coleoptera.

 Do Beetles Fly?

-Yes, the majority of Beetles can fly having two pairs of wings.
-The front pair of wings are tougher than than the back pair and are often called shields.
-Being made from a material called "Chitine" they are tougher and more rigid, these are not really effective as wings, but protect the "real" more delicate wings underneath them.
+Yes, the majority of beetles can fly.
+Most beetles have two pairs of wings.
+The front pair of wings are more robust than the two back wings.
+The front wings and are often called shields.
+These "shields," are made from a material called "Chitin" which makes them sturdier and more rigid.
+Consequently, these "shields" are not that effective as wings but protect the "real" more delicate wings underneath them.

-There are a few species of ground beetles that have lost the ability to fly having become more accustomed to running.
-Some have even fused their wing cases, or shields, together to make stronger "armour" and offer them greater protection.
+There are a few species of ground beetles that have lost the ability to fly as they have become more accustomed to running.
+Some have even fused their wing cases, or shields, together to make stronger "armor" and offer them better protection.

-Beetles are very adaptive insects and different species of beetles make their home in quite varied places.
-For example some water beetles live in ponds, some live on the ground and some in bushes and trees.
-In fact almost anywhere you can think of that has water, vegetative foliage, roots, or decaying plant matter is a likely home to one type of beetle or another.
+Beetles are very adaptive insects, and different species of beetles make their home in quite varied places.
+For example, some water beetles live in ponds, some live on the ground, and some in bushes and trees.
+Almost anywhere you can think of that has water, vegetative foliage, roots, or decaying plant matter is likely home to one type of beetle or another.

 Did you know that Beetles are found almost everywhere except near the Poles and in the oceans?

-A beetles lifespan includes 4 stages.
-From an egg to larva to pupa to adult.
+A beetle's lifespan includes four stages, from an egg to larva to pupa to adult.
 However, when trying to determine how long a beetle lives, it is generally accepted that the time spent in an egg does not count.
-Just as with chickens, we only start counting an insects age from the moment it emerges from its egg.
+Just as with chickens, we only start counting an insect's age from the moment it emerges from its egg.

 In reality, the lifespan of any individual beetle will depend on the environment surrounding it.
 If all conditions are perfect, then it may only spend a couple of years developing as a larva.
 Different species of beetle also have different lifespans as adults, some of only a few weeks some of several years.